fairmath/openfhe-rs-template/README.md

 # Getting started

-To build the code in this repositorym, you need to install the `OpenFHE` core library on your system.
+To build the code in this repository, you need to install the `OpenFHE` core library on your system.
 That will provide you with low-level optimizations.

 ## Install dependencies